-- 34. The Commissioner has considered the submissions from both parties.
+- 35. The Commissioner has considered the submissions from both parties.
 He has also taken into account the age of the information as at the date when the Authority issued its review outcome.
-He notes that the information requested, namely a list of fee payments split by financial year, is relatively recent in relation to the date of the Authority's review. - 35.
+He notes that the information requested, relating to the total fee paid and the dates of the payments, is relatively recent in relation to the date of the Authority's review. - 36.
 The Commissioner must consider the withheld information with regard to the circumstances at the time of the Authority's review outcome.
-Given the sensitivity of the information and the circumstances surrounding it, the Commissioner is limited in the reasoning he can set out in this Decision Notice. - 36.
+Given the sensitivity of the information and the circumstances surrounding it, the Commissioner is limited in the reasoning he can set out in this Decision Notice. - 37.
 By the date of the Authority's review, the financial viability of the companies involved in the Lochaber Smelter Guarantee had changed considerably.
-However, what remained constant was the existence of the Authority's financial obligation in the event that the Guarantee was called-in. - 37.
-The Commissioner has considered the withheld information in this case, which comprises a list of fee payments made by GFG under the Guarantee (as at the date of the Applicant's request), split by financial year.
-He is of the view that many of the arguments now put forward by the Authority for withholding this information under section 30(c) of FOISA were pertinent when the Authority issued its review outcome in August 2022 (i.e. when it withheld that same information under section 33(1)(b)). - 38.
+However, what remained constant was the existence of the Authority's financial obligation in the event that the Guarantee was called-in. - 38.
+The Commissioner has considered the withheld information in this case, which comprises the total fee paid to date (as at the date of the Applicant's request) by GFG under the Guarantee, and the dates when the payments were made.
+He is of the view that many of the arguments now put forward by the Authority for withholding this information under section 30(c) of FOISA were pertinent when the Authority issued its review outcome in February 2022 (i.e. when it withheld that same information under section 33(1)(b)). - 39.
 While the Commissioner is not obliged to consider the information with regard to current circumstances, he is of the view, given the changing circumstances regarding GFG's financial situation in relation to the Guarantee, that the sensitivity of this information even continuing into the present is something which he cannot ignore.
-He recognises, however, that the level of sensitivity will not always be the same, say in a number of years' time. - 39.
-Having considered all the arguments put to him, the Commissioner recognises that the information detailing the fee payments is sensitive, and speaks to how much GFG is obliged to pay each financial year in return for the Guarantee.
-In the Commissioner's view, disclosure of a list of the fee payments made to date would have a detrimental impact on the ability of the Authority, GFG and the other commercial companies involved in the Lochaber Smelter Guarantee, to continue in this arrangement in a competitive environment.
-He believes that this, in turn, would impede the Authority's ability to engage with businesses, in future similar arrangements, in the best interests of Scotland and its economy. - 40.
-The Commissioner is satisfied that, if the list of fee payments made to date was disclosed, this would, or would be likely to, prejudice substantially the effective conduct of public affairs.
-He therefore finds that the Authority was entitled to rely on the exemption in section 30(c) of FOISA to withhold this information.
+He recognises, however, that the level of sensitivity will not always be the same, say in a number of years' time.